WTFAcademy/WTF-zkSync/README.md

 - viem
 - wagmi

-6. Milestone 2: build a minimal App on zkSync Era
+6. Milestone 2: build a DApp on zkSync Era
-- Build a NFT minting page
+- Build a custom paymaster that covers gas fees for a user *only* if he/she holds a certain token/NFT.

 Extensions:
 - SDKs.